 Jacksonville residents can now recycle more items than ever, and there’s no need to pre-sort or remove labels from bottles and cans.
 The schedule and standards for recycling depend on your service area.
 Set out recycling no later than 6 a.m. on collection day and no earlier than 5 p.m. the day prior

 Single-family residents can recycle all of these items curbside in their recycle cart:

 Fiberboard boxes (cracker/cereal)

 Corrugated cardboard (must be flat and cut 2’ by 3’ or smaller)

 Empty aerosol cans—if you’re not sure if a can is completely empty, please treat cans that are not empty as household hazardous waste

 PLASTICS & STYROFOAM

-Plastics numbered 1 through 7
+Plastics numbered 1 through 5 and 7

 Cleaning solution bottles